jas31415/prisma/README.md

 >[!NOTE]
 > Prisma is just getting started.
-> If you have any feedback or input to give, feel free to do so anywhere, but at the moment preferably through [jas31415's Discord account](https://discord.com/users/230936829392715777).
+> If you have any feedback or suggestions to give, feel free to [submit an issue](https://github.com/jas31415/prisma/issues/new) about it.

 ## Plans
 Since this entire project is still a ball of uncertainty, this file will be used to list plans related to the engine.